Leadership Team

 President and Chief Operating Officer

-Matthew Crossman joined Emergency Medical Care Inc. (EMC) as Chief Operating Officer (COO) in January 2024.
+Matthew Crossman joined Emergency Medical Care Inc. (EMCI) as Chief Operating Officer (COO) in January 2024.
 As COO, Matthew provides leadership and direction for the day-to-day operations of the EHS Ambulance Operations system in Nova Scotia (ground/air/medical communications), as well as 811 Telecare for both Nova Scotia and Prince Edward Island.

 Since joining Medavie in 2007, Matthew has held multiple positions including his immediate past role as Vice President of Operations for Medavie Health Services (MHS).
 He has served as President and CEO of Ambulance New Brunswick and held extensive leadership roles at Island Emergency Medical Services and Medacom Atlantic.